lfzuniga/lfzuniga.github.io/index.markdown

 layout: home
 ---

 Hello!
-I'm Luis Zuñiga
+I'm Luis Zuñiga.

-I am interested in in exploring the intersection between physical and electrical systems.
+I'm interested in in exploring the intersection between physical and electrical systems.